videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/installation-ios.md

 ---
-title: Install Video & Audio Calling SDK in iOS
+title: Install Video & Audio Calling SDK in IOS
 hide_title: false
 hide_table_of_contents: false
-description: This guide explains installation of iOS in your application. it is compatible with both objective-c and swift.
+description: This guide explains installation of IOS in your application. it is compatible with both objective-c and swift.
-sidebar_label: "iOS"
+sidebar_label: "IOS"
-pagination_label: "iOS"
+pagination_label: "IOS"
 keywords:
   - ios sdk
   - objective-c sdk